Jswig/anderspoirel.net/content/posts/getting-column-names-dbapi-query-results.md

 However, this becomes impractical once your query includes dozens of columns or even a `SELECT *`[^1].

-Using `Cursor`'s `description`, you can retreive column names automatically without reaching for [SQLAlchemy](https://www.sqlalchemy.org/)[^2]. `description` is a sequence of column desciptions for the result of the last query executed.
+Using `Cursor.description`, you can retreive column names automatically without reaching for [SQLAlchemy](https://www.sqlalchemy.org/)[^2]. `description` is a sequence of column desciptions for the result of the last query executed.
 Since first element of each column description is the column's name, you can get all